-The Humpback dolphins mainly eat fish that can be found in shallow waters such as sardines, mackerels and mullets but they can also eat cuttlefish and small squids.
+The Humpback dolphins mainly eat fish that can be found in shallow waters such as mackerels and mullets.
+They also enjoy feeding along the rocky reef systems in our bay.

 Behavior – Do dolphins have a social life?

-Humpback dolphins live in small groups and we observe them in pods ranging from 1 to 12 individuals.
+Humpback Dolphins travel alone or in small groups and we observe them in pods ranging from 1 to 12 individuals.
 In the Dyer Island area, we most commonly see groups with only 2 or 3 dolphins.
-In other areas, the biggest group ever observed was composed of 25 dolphins.
+In other areas, the biggest group ever observed was composed of 25 dolphins.i

 Threats – What are the main threats to dolphins?